-The link between TB and a gene mutation that causes lung cancerJanuary 18th, 2012 in Cancer /
+The link between TB and a gene mutation that causes lung cancerJanuary 18, 2012 in Medicine & Health / Cancer

 Tuberculosis (TB) has been suspected to increase a person's risk of lung cancer because the pulmonary inflammation and fibrosis can induce genetic damage.
 However, direct evidence of specific genetic changes and the disease have not been extensively reported.